Test in production without watermarks.

 writer.Options = options

-Dim _bitmap As System.Drawing.Bitmap=writer.Write("Hello world")
+Dim _bitmap As System.Drawing.Bitmap = writer.Write("Hello world")

 _bitmap.Save("Demo1.png")

-Above, we are setting the height and width for the QrCodeEncodingOptions
+The code above sets the height and width for the QrCodeEncodingOptions

 .
 For the BarcodeWriter